History of the Kuomintang

 The Kuomintang (KMT) is a Chinese political party that ruled mainland China from 1927 to 1949 prior to its relocation to Taiwan as a result of the Chinese Civil War.
-The name of the party translates as "China's National People's Party" and was historically referred to as the Chinese Nationalists.
-The Party was initially founded on 23 August 1912, by Sun Yat-sen but dissolved in November 1913.
-It reformed on October 10th 1919, again led by Sun Yat-sen, and became the ruling party in China.
+The name of the party translates directly as "National People's Party of China" or "Chinese National Party" and was historically referred to as the Chinese Nationalists.
+The party was initially founded on 23 August 1912, by Sun Yat-sen but dissolved in November 1913.
+It reformed on October 10, 1919, again led by Sun Yat-sen, and became the ruling party in China.
 After Sun's death, the party was dominated from 1927 to 1975 by Chiang Kai-shek.
 After the KMT lost the civil war with the Chinese Communist Party in 1949, the party retreated to Taiwan and remains a major political party of the Republic of China based in Taiwan.

 Founded in 1912 by Sun Yat-sen, the KMT helped topple the Qing dynasty and promoted modernization along Western lines.
 The party played a significant part in the first Chinese first National Assembly where it was the majority party.
 However the KMT failed to achieve complete control.
 The post of president was given to Yuan Shikai (1859–1916) as reward for his part in the revolution.
 Yuan Shikai abused his powers, overriding the constitution and creating strong tensions between himself and the other parties.
 In July 1913, the KMT staged a 'Second Revolution' to depose Yuan.
 This failed and the following crack down by Yuan led to the dissolution of the KMT and the exile of its leadership, mostly to Japan.
 Subsequently, Yuan Shikai had himself made Emperor of China.